kubewarden/kubewarden.io/content/blog/2026/07/admission-controller-1.37-release.md

-As mentioned above and contrary to the legacy 3 Helm charts, the new `admission-controller` Helm chart leaves CRDs, and CRs for policies and PolicyServers deployed by users when uninstalled.
+As mentioned above and contrary to the legacy 3 Helm charts, the new `admission-controller` Helm chart leaves CRDs, and CRs for policies and PolicyServers deployed by users when uninstalled, without any associated resources.
 Reinstalling the chart will re-activate all of those policies.
 If wanted, users can delete the CRDs for a complete cleanup.
 See our [uninstall section](https://docs.kubewarden.io/admission-controller/1.37/en/quick-start.html#_uninstall) on our quick-start documentation page for more info.